Beginner Guide

 Your physical devices are the gateway to all your digital accounts.

 Keep software updated.
 Security updates patch known vulnerabilities.
-Enable automatic updates on all your devices.
+Enable automatic updates on all your devices — phones, computers, tablets, and even smart home devices.
+The majority of successful attacks exploit vulnerabilities that have already been patched.

 Use device encryption.
-Enable full-disk encryption on your computer and ensure your phone has a strong PIN or biometric lock.
+Enable full-disk encryption on your computer (BitLocker on Windows, FileVault on Mac) and ensure your phone has a strong PIN or biometric lock.
+Encryption protects your data if your device is lost or stolen.

 Back up regularly.
 Ransomware and device theft can cause permanent data loss.
-Maintain encrypted backups of your important files.
+Maintain encrypted backups of your important files, ideally in multiple locations — both cloud and local storage.

 The most effective privacy tool is your own judgment.
 Before sharing anything online, ask yourself: